xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

         <img src="media/xm-testing-7.png" width="300">
     </kbd>

-9. Now the example release should be triggered and start.
-You should see it waiting on the release gate to pass.
+9. Now the example release pipeline should be triggered and start, but you will see it waiting for the pre-approvals.

+10. After a short time the users you configured to get pre-approvals should begin to recieve notifications from xMatters.

+11. If they approve and the approval conditions you set are met the release pipeline will continue.

+12. You now should see it waiting on the release gate to pass.

     <kbd>
         <img src="media/xm-testing-8.png" width="700">
     </kbd>

-10. After a short time one of the notification targets you configured in the release gate payload field xmRecipients should recieve a notification similar to below (This is viewed from with xMatters app)
+13. After a short time one of the notification targets you configured in the release gate payload field xmRecipients should recieve a notification similar to below (This is viewed from with xMatters app)

     <kbd>
         <img src="media/xm-testing-9.jpg" width="300">
     </kbd>

-11. There will be two options, select **Approve**.
+14. There will be two options, select **Approve**.
 If you select **Decline** the gate will never pass and you will have to wait the timeout period for the release to fail.

     <kbd>
         <img src="media/xm-testing-10.jpg" width="300">
     </kbd>

-12. You should now see your release complete.
+15. You should now see your release complete.
 Timing can vary especially if you changed the gate evaluation times.

     <kbd>
         <img src="media/xm-testing-11.png" width="700">